Do your applications use this vulnerable package?

 27 Jan 2017

 Microsoft.AspNetCore.Mvc.Core contains common action result types, attribute routing, application model conventions, API explorer, application parts, filters, formatters, model binding, and more.

-Affected versions of this package are vulnerable to Denial of Service (DoS) attacks.
+Affected versions of this package are vulnerable to Denial of Service (DOS) via a malformed HTTP request.

 Denial of Service (DoS) describes a family of attacks, all aimed at making a system inaccessible to its intended and legitimate users.

 Unlike other vulnerabilities, DoS attacks usually do not aim at breaching security.
 Rather, they are focused on making websites and services unavailable to genuine users resulting in downtime.

 One popular Denial of Service vulnerability is DDoS (a Distributed Denial of Service), an attack that attempts to clog network pipes to the system by generating a large volume of traffic from many machines.